invertedEcho/fun-shooter/README.md

 2. Run the app
   - `cargo run`
 3. Please note that shipping the binary requires disabling dynamic linking.
 This can be achieved by removing the `dynamic_linking` feature from the dependency `bevy` in `Cargo.toml`
+4. Bevy itself also needs a couple of dependency.
+You can find installation instructions for Linux, Windows and MacOS [here](https://bevy.org/learn/quick-start/getting-started/setup/#installing-os-dependencies)

 ## Features
 - [x] User interface